 Try these mobility exercises in your own home as well as it the gym.

-Sit down infront on your desk and come down on your knees.
-Put your elbows on the desk.
+Stand infront of a wall/door and place your elbows on the roller with a 90 degree angle.
 Slowly start to move your head up and down "through" your arms to create a movement in extension and well as open up your thorax.